Table of Contents

 Read next: overcoming the challenges of travelling solo

-If you have your plans set in stone, it’s much harder to be spontaneous and grow your friendships as a solo traveller.
+If you have your plans set in stone, it’s much harder to be spontaneous and grow your friendships as a solo female traveller.
 One of the benefits of solo travel is that you have total flexibility over your schedule.
 For that reason, I’d suggest you leave your itinerary loose so you can easily say ‘okay!’ when someone invites you along.

 Read next: the best places to travel solo for women

 5. Go anywhere with Wi-Fi

 This is the ultimate millennial way to meet other travellers.
 Any café with an internet connection will probably be a hotspot for young backpackers.